 Around 7:30 p.m.
 Wednesday, Angela Ridgell heard gunshots outside her Wilmar home.
 The gunshots seemed to be getting closer and closer, the last one right outside her living room window.
 She got a knife and went to the front door where Carter was trying to break in, according to information Ridgell provided to Drew County Deputy Jeremy Chapman.

-While arguing at the front door about his alleged shooting, Ridgell said Carter grabbed her hair, threw her to the ground, got on top of her, wrestled the knife from her and attempted to stab her.
+While arguing at the front door about his alleged shooting, Ridgell said Carter grabbed her hair and threw her to the ground, He then got on top of her, wrestled the knife from her and attempted to stab her.
 She had a small cut on her right hand below her index finger, according to a narrative in Chapman’s report.

 When Chapman arrived at the residence, Carter’s wife, Christie Carter, was inside the house crying and refused to exit the bathroom until Chapman assured her that Carter was not there.